stjudecloud/mtsg/dnanexus/mtsg/README.md

 ## Process

-Mutational Spectrum runs four steps using subcommands of `mutspec`.
+Mutational Signatures runs four steps using subcommands of `mtsg`.

   1. split VCFs (single or multi-sample) to multiple single-sample VCFs
   2. generate a sample sheet from the directory of single-sample VCFs